RentEase

 Not all property management software is created equal.
 And most of it was not created for Uganda.

-The global market is full of platforms built for landlords in the United States, the United Kingdom, or Australia — markets where tenants pay by bank transfer, where credit checks are centralised, where the legal infrastructure assumes things that simply do not apply here.
+The global market is full of platforms built for landlords in the United States, the United Kingdom, or Australia.
+Those are markets where tenants pay by bank transfer, where credit checks are centralised, and where the legal infrastructure assumes things that do not apply here.
 Importing one of those platforms into the Ugandan context is like bringing a map of London to navigate Kampala.
 The streets do not match.

-So when a Ugandan landlord asks: what should I actually look for in a property management platform? — the answer is not a generic feature list.
+So when a Ugandan landlord asks what to look for in a property management platform, the answer is not a generic feature list.
 It is a Uganda-specific one.

 Here are the 6 features that should be non-negotiable in 2026.